Imagine this scenario:

 Unfortunately, not all major life developments are considered qualifying events for purposes of the SEP.
 Situations that may not qualify include:

-- Nonpayment of premium: A policyholder that is dropped due to nonpayment cannot generally apply for a new plan until open enrollment occurs again.
+- Nonpayment of premium: A policyholder that is dropped due to nonpayment of insurance premium cannot generally apply for a new plan until open enrollment occurs again.
 However, if nonpayment was due to financial hardship, there may be options like Medicaid or a short-term plan to bridge the gap.

 - No loss of coverage: Any of the qualifying life events described above must be accompanied by a proven loss of coverage directly correlated to the event.
 Otherwise, the event does not meet the criteria.